What kind of food available in Everest Trek?

 The cost of breakfast ranges from $5 to $9.
 Tea and coffee cost between $1.5 to $3 per cup.
 Similarly, lunch and dinner come somewhere between $6 to $9.
 Dessert is about $7 and that soup is about $4.
 A bottle of can beer (650ml) cost about $8 and Vodka (quarter) cost about $7.

-Summing it all, the cost of Everest base camp food cost ranges from $30 to $50 per day depending on how you eat.
-This is higher than other trekking regions like Annapurna and Langtang trek, Manaslu circuit trek.
-If you opt for the less popular trekking routes of Nepal, the cost will be a bit low.
-Here’s the menu of different places along the Everest base camp trek, and if you want to explore Everest in one day Everest base camp helicopter tour is best option and if you do Everest heli tour you can try breakfast and lunch in Everest view hotel.
+Summing it all up, the cost of Everest base camp food cost ranges from $30 to $50 per day depending on how you eat.
+This is higher than other trekking regions like Annapurna and Langtang trek, and Manaslu circuit trek.
+If you opt for the less popular trekking routes in Nepal, the cost will be a bit low.
+Here’s the menu of different places along the Everest base camp trek, and if you want to explore Everest in one day Everest base camp helicopter tour is the best option and if you do Everest heli tour you can try breakfast and lunch in the Everest View hotel.